 Monster trucks don’t look like monsters.
-They don’t have fur or claws or big drippy tongues.
-They’re just really huge.
-How huge?
-Their tires have to be at least 66 inches tall, which might be taller than you are!
-Then our fan Mero H. asked, how fast can a monster truck go?
-It turns out they do drive more slowly than the long skinny trucks on the highway.
-Bryce Kenny has the world speed record for a monster truck, at 100 miles per hour.
-Even at that pokey speed, these trucks can do tricks: a 10,000-pound monster truck drove off a ramp and jumped 237 feet!
+They’re just REALLY huge.
+Their tires are at least 66 inches tall, which might be taller than you are!
+They drive more slowly than the long skinny trucks on the highway.
+Even so, Bryce Kenny drove a monster truck, at a world-record 100 miles per hour.
+Even at that pokey speed, a 10,000-pound monster truck drove off a ramp and jumped 237 feet!
 Good thing it had big poofy tires for the landing.

 Wee ones: What shape is a truck tire?
 What food has the same kind of shape?